 • not skipping meals

-A doctor may prescribe the following medications to help prevent severe headaches or any migraine headaches or episodes:
+A healthcare professional may prescribe the following medications to help prevent severe headaches or any migraine headaches or episodes:

-People should see a doctor if headaches, or any other migraine symptoms, are severe or otherwise affect daily life.
+People should speak with a healthcare professional if headaches, or any other migraine symptoms, are severe or otherwise affect daily life.

 Seek medical attention for any head pain that does not go away after: